RyK57/EEG-EEM-Analysis-App/README.md

 # EEG-EEM-Analysis-App
 The main purpose of EEG/EMG (Electroencephalography/Electromyography) analysis is to study and understand the electrical activity of the brain (EEG) or muscle activity (EMG).

-These techniques are widely used in neuroscience and clinical settings to gain insights into brain function, monitor sleep patterns, diagnose neurological disorders, and assess the effectiveness of treatments.
+## AI description for understanding and reference :
 The app is initiated with a title "EEG/EMG Signal Analysis App" using st.title() from the Streamlit library.
 The user can upload an EEG/EMG data file in EDF format using st.file_uploader().
 The uploaded file is then processed further.
 The uploaded file is saved as a temporary file using tempfile.NamedTemporaryFile().
 This allows access to the file's path for processing.